-Pursuant to the provisions of section 148 of the companies Act, 2013 read with the Companies (Cost Records and Audit) Rules, 2014, the Company is required to maintain the Cost records and accordingly such accounts and records are made and maintained in the prescribed manner for the financial year 2018-19.
+Pursuant to the provisions of section 148 of the companies Act, 2013 read with the Companies (Cost Records and Audit) Rules, 2014, the Company has appointed Mr. B. Venkateswar Cost Accountants, (Firm Registration No. 100753) as the Cost Auditor of the Company to conduct the cost audit for the financial year 2019 - 20.